covalentlybound/AHEaD-2021/Google-Cloud/README.md

-Alright now were ready to start using the R BigQuery API in R. The features we need are still in development so we'll install the API using the `devtools` package (this might take a few minutes).
+Alright now were ready to start using the R BigQuery API in R. The features we need are still in development so we'll install the API using the `devtools` package (this might take a while if don't already have `devtools` installed).

 ```r
 install.packages("devtools")